 CBD Enhances Focus & Clarity of the Mind

 As discussed above, CBD can positively impact our serotonin regulation within the body, making it a great tool for supporting memory and brain function.
-Similar to the way CBD impacts emotions and stress response, it can also benefit cognitive function and other hormonal processes.
+Similar to the way CBD impacts emotions and stress response, it may also benefit cognitive function and other hormonal processes.
 This is because the body will have to compensate for stress less, as CBD alleviates the body from physical and mental stress.

 CBD Improves Neurological Symptoms